+In some situations yielding can be a virtue, but not always.
+When we stop caring, we often withdraw physically or emotionally.
 In the heat of battle, it is difficult to realize how others may be seeing us.
 Worse, we do not care, for we are invested enough in the contest to feel we must minimize our injuries.
 We want to make sure the other guy is hurt as badly as we are.
 As long as we can sink our adversary, we do not care if we also go down with the ship.
 Such attitudes only serve to escalate the conflict to the next level.